Kos/kos.gd/posts/2019-01-meetings.md

 I would like to frame Point 3 as "lack of clear purpose".
 Common symptoms: frustration and lack of attention during the meeting.

-Here's what changed for me over the course of a few years: We solved point 3 and the rest suddenly stoppped being an issue.
+Here's what changed for me over the course of a few years: We solved point 3 and the rest suddenly stopped being an issue.

 When I walk out of a meeting satisfied, I don't regret the time and I'm willing to pay the price of an interruption.
 In practice, I'd just put a little extra planning effort so that the interruption doesn't happen.